UniversalDependencies/docs/_pad/index.md

 ---

 ### Features

-*

----
-**Instruction**: Describe inherent and inflectional features for major word classes (at least NOUN and VERB).
-Describe other noteworthy features.
-Include links to language-specific feature definitions if any.

 - At its current state, this treebank does not have any annotation of morphological features other than indicated via the information provided in the lines 'text_seg' and 'hb_glosses' in the comment section of each conllu representation.